Process

 Engagement 3

-In this model HREVN becomes a working tool for consultancies, law firms or audit firms that incorporate it into their own client services and internal process.
+In this model HREVN becomes a working tool for consultancies, law firms or other firms that incorporate it into their own client services and internal process.

-• The base workflow still exists, but there is an added layer of fit with the partner’s own operating practice.
+• The base workflow still exists, but there is an added layer of fit with the partner’s own way of working.

 • What matters is that the partner can work with more structure, more traceability and a more consistent output for clients.